 Overview

-As part of a close-knit cohort program, students will join one of five learning communities and take a selection of connected courses across various disciplines.
+As part of a cohort program, students will join one of five learning communities and take a selection of connected courses across various disciplines.

 Why choose CAP?